My Journey to Every Country in the World – FAQs

 How Many People Have Visited Every Country In The World?

-The last I heard, 91 people have done it, most of whom are older Americans who sold companies, got rich and then spent their retirement hunting a new goal.
+The last I heard, 91 people have done it (EDIT: It’s somewhere between 100 to 200).
+Most of whom are older Americans who sold companies, got rich and then spent their retirement hunting a new goal.
 I’m hoping there will be a new breed of younger people doing it, building something as they go.
 People like Chris Guillabeau, Lee Abbamonte and Graham Hughes have all kinda done it too, and they were a big inspiration for me, but they count airport stopovers, or stepping one foot over a border, not getting visas and getting stamped in, or flying in, staying in an airport hotel and flying out as their travels.
 For me, I want to FEEL the country, and overlanding when I can so I can experience the place.
+Breaking records like ‘fastest person to visit every country’, in my opinion, is awful.
+It goes against all the beauty that travel should bring.

 How long have you been doing this?